greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/defining-queries.html.md

 (10 rows)
 ```

-##### <a id="ex4"></a>Example 4 – Aggregate Function for a Range Window Frame
+##### <a id="ex4"></a>Example 4 – Aggregate Function for a Range or Groups Window Frame

-`RANGE` specifies logical values based on values of the `ORDER BY` expression in the `OVER` clause.
-This example demonstrates the difference between `ROWS` and `RANGE`.
+`RANGE` and `GROUPS` modes specify logical values based on values of the `ORDER BY` expression in the `OVER` clause.
+This example demonstrates the difference between `ROWS` and `RANGE` or `GROUPS`.
 The frame contains all rows with salary values less than or equal to the current row.
 Unlike the previous example, for employees with the same salary, the sum is the same and includes the salaries of all of those employees.

 ```
 SELECT depname, empno, salary,